 - (a) All fees imposed by the exchange are reasonable and equitably allocated and do not have the effect of creating an unreasonable condition or limit on access by participants to the services offered by the exchange. - 15.1.1 The CFTC requires that the Applicant must charge comparable fees for participants receiving comparable access to, or services from, the Facility.
 The Applicant complies with this requirement and therefore fees charged by the Applicant do not create an unreasonable condition or limit on access by participants. - (b) The process for setting fees is fair and appropriate, and the fee model is transparent. - 15.1.2 The Applicant is required by CFTC Regulations and the FCA to charge all Participants fees that are impartial, transparent and applied in a fair and non-discriminatory manner.
 The Board of the Applicant has the sole authority to set the times and amounts of any assessments or fees to be paid by participants.
 All fee changes must be submitted to the CFTC for certification or approval under Part 40 of the CFTC Regulation prior to their implementation.
-The Applicant provides its fee schedule to each participant.
+The Applicant publishes its fee schedule on the Applicant's website.
+The Applicant publishes its fee schedule on the Applicant's website.